Alexander-Klein-GVSU/DatabaseProject/README.md

 # DatabaseProject
-This project was assigned to showcase our ability to create a properly functioning database with logical connections.
+This project was assigned in our Databases class to showcase our ability to create a properly functioning database with logical connections.
 It is designed to resemble the inner workings of a car wash business.
 ## Collaborators:
 - Luke Seeterlin
 - Brendan O'Brien